DeppSRL/open_coesione/deployment/README.rst

 VM Installation
 ===============

-A vagrant machine is launched and provisioned with all OS packages and python packages needed to properly run the django app and all needed services in the virtual machine, leaving the source code in the host.
+A set of vagrant machines is launched and provisioned with all OS packages and python packages needed to properly run the django app and all needed services in the virtual machines, leaving the app source code in the host.

 .. code::

-    cd ~/Workspace/open-coesione
+    cd ~/workspace/open-coesione/deployment
     vagrant up
+    ansible-playbook -i inventory/vagrant playbook/vagrant_ts.yml
-    ansible-playbook -i inventory/vagrant playbook/vagrant.yml
+    ansible-playbook -i inventory/vagrant playbook/vagrant_oc.yml